310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 {% endbubble %}

 {% bubble Souma %}
 Indeed.
-After all, Hasumi-dono along with the previous student council were the ones who created the “la-i-ve” battle—the “do-reem-fes” system.
+After all, Hasumi-dono along with the previous student council were the ones who created the “la-i-ve” battle — the “do-reem-fes” system.

 It is a weapon we are quite familiar with utilizing.